laughinghan/node_intro/README.md

 result data, and you know where to find API documentation to change any of the code we've written so far, right?

+Sweet, now you should try implementing any of the suggested improvements, or your own customizations.
+Don't just sit there reading this, get started!
-Well, don't just sit there, get crackin'!
-There's so much more to learn!
+There's so much more to learn, fun to be had!